Review: The Guns of Gettysburg

 Brendan: Oh, well!
 That’s a sha–

 Thrower: Of course, the rules aren’t actually that complex, but Bowen’s preference for procedural games means small misunderstandings can have a huge impact on play.
-When combined with the sheer unfamiliarity of his designs, this creates a steep learning curve.
+When combined with the sheer unfamiliarity of her designs, this creates a steep learning curve.
 But sit down, take a view over the battlefield, and I’ll try to explain.
 Would you like some refreshment?

 Brendan: …OK then.